timlindeberg/TwitchRainmeter/README.md

 Manually entering a channel will override the automatic connection feature until the skin is reset.

 Once you've joined the channel you can enter messages in the input field below the chat.

+## Setting up the development environment

+1. Download Visual Studio.
+Should work with 2015 and above (tested on 2019).
+2. Download Rainmeter.
+Has to be located in `Program Files`.
+3. Clone the repository.
+4. Run Visual Studio as administrator.
+This is needed to copy the `.dll` file for the plugin into the Rainmeter directory.
+5. Open `Plugin/PluginTwitch.sln`.
+6. Go to `Project` > `PluginTwitchChat Properties` > `Debug` and select your installed `Rainmeter.exe` under `Start external program`.
+7. Select `Start debugging` to run the project in the Visual Studio debugger.

 ## Credits